-AI is a limited partnership established under the laws of Delaware.
-Arena Investors GP, LLC ("AIGP"), a LLC established under the laws of Delaware, is the general partner of AI.
+AI, an Arena Investors entity, is a limited partnership established under the laws of Delaware.
+Arena Investors GP, LLC ("AIGP"), a limited liability company established under the laws of Delaware, is the general partner of AI.
 WAHII, a Delaware LLC, is the sole limited partner of AI and the sole member of AIGP.
 WCA and BP LLC are currently the only members of WAHII.
 BP LLC has been provided with certain rights to receive an equity ownership position in WAHII.
-See "Current Investments - Arena Group - Equity Participation by BP LLC in Arena Investors".